Continue to site >

 Collateral Investments

-The Fund will invest assets in Collateral Investments.
-The Collateral Investments may consist of high-quality securities, which include: (1) U.S. Government securities, such as bills, notes and bonds issued by the U.S. Treasury; (2) money market funds; and/or (3) corporate debt securities, such as commercial paper and other short-term unsecured promissory notes issued by businesses that are rated investment grade or determined by the Sub-Adviser to be of comparable quality.
+The Fund will also invest its assets in Collateral Investments.
+The Collateral Investments may consist of high-quality securities, which include: (1) U.S. Government securities, such as bills, notes and bonds issued by the U.S. Treasury; (2) investment companies registered under the 1940 Act that invest in high quality securities; and/or (3) corporate debt securities, such as commercial paper and other short-term unsecured promissory notes issued by businesses that are rated investment grade or determined by the Adviser to be of comparable quality.
 For these purposes, “investment grade” is defined as investments with a rating at the time of purchase in one of the four highest categories of at least one nationally recognized statistical rating organizations (e.g., BBB- or higher from S&P Global Ratings or Baa3 or higher from Moody’s Investors Service, Inc.).

-The Collateral Investments are designed to provide liquidity, serve as margin, or otherwise collateralize the Subsidiary’s investments in Ether Futures Contracts.
-The Fund expects that it will primarily invest its assets, and that the Subsidiary will primarily invest its assets, in Collateral Investments that are “securities,” as such term is defined under the 1940 Act.
+The Collateral Investments are designed to provide liquidity, serve as margin, or otherwise collateralize the ETHU Subsidiary’s investments in Ether-Linked Instruments.
+The Fund expects that it will be primarily engaged in investing and reinvesting its assets in “securities,” as such term is defined under the 1940 Act.

 Other Investments

-In order to help the Fund meet its investment objective by maintaining the desired level of leveraged exposure to the performance of ether, maintain its tax status as a regulated investment company on days in and around quarter-end, help the Fund maintain its desired exposure to Ether Futures Contracts when it is approaching or has exceeded position limits or accountability levels, or because of liquidity or other constraints, the Fund may invest in the following:
+In order to help the Fund meet its daily investment objective by maintaining the daily desired level of leveraged exposure to ether, maintain its tax status as a regulated investment company on days in and around quarter-end, meet its investment objective when Ether Futures Contracts are unavailable for investment (for example, due to position limits, accountability levels, or exchange or FCM margin rates), or because of liquidity or other constraints, the Fund may invest in the following:

 Reverse Repurchase Agreements